This is a collection of miscellaneous resources that may be useful to you as an AIRLab user.

 Writing and Reading

 - How to write a thesis?
-Suggestions to prepare your thesis (only in Italian for now… translators are welcome!).
+Directions about preparing your thesis

 - How to write slides and make a presentation